nisanthchunduru/fairplay/README.md

 # fairplay
-Fairplay is a rate limited enqueuer for Sidekiq
+Fairplay is an easy to use rate limited enqueuer for Sidekiq

 ## Installation